telerik/ajax-docs/controls/button/troubleshooting/client-side-click-event-handler-is-not-executed.md

 ---
 title: Client-side Click Event Handler Is Not Executed
-page_title: Client-side Click Event Handler Is Not Executed | UI for ASP.NET AJAX Documentation
+page_title: Client-side Click Event Handler Is Not Executed | RadButton for ASP.NET AJAX Documentation
 description: Client-side Click Event Handler Is Not Executed
 slug: button/troubleshooting/client-side-click-event-handler-is-not-executed
 tags: client-side,click,event,handler,is,not,executed